zachdg7/Exoplanet_Detection/README.md

 The light curves were cleaned of null values and normally scaled in order to compare stars of different brightnesses. <br>

 ### Neural Network Modeling:
-1100 light curves from stars with confirmed planets mixed into training data when fitting the network. <br>
+1156 light curves from stars with confirmed planets mixed into training data when fitting the network. <br>
-1 dimensional convolutional neural network used to detect transit patterns in lightcurves and classify star as having exoplanets or not. <br>
+One-dimensional convolutional neural network engineered to detect transit patterns in lightcurves and classify star as having exoplanets or not. <br>

 ### Results:
 85% accuracy on training dataset. <br>